 “For students, it was a sad situation.
 They lost many things, including family, houses, the basic necessities.
 But in the community and with the support of many people, we can recover,” Ana Yris said.

 Nuestra Escuela opened its new headquarters—in that building that was empty in March—in August 2018.
 With support from the GlobalGiving community, the Caguas government, and other donors, Nuestra Escuela has eight equipped classrooms and open areas to offer educational services and biopsychosocial support.
 The reconstruction of the new building allowed the school to increase enrollment from 120 to 205 students.

 Nuestra Escuela asks each of its new students to answer three questions and chart their own educational path: Who are you?
 Who do you want to be?
 And, what do you need to become the person you want to be?
 Ana Yris asks these same questions of Nuestra Escuela.

 Since Hurricane Maria, the school has evolved into a resource and a beacon of hope for the entire community of Caguas—one that Ana Yris hopes will be able to mitigate the impact of future hurricanes.

 She wants to build a solar-powered cafeteria and emergency response center inside Nuestra Escuela to provide 7,000+ Puerto Ricans with access to hot meals, satellite communication, and electricity during emergencies, as well as clean, sustainable energy for the school’s cafeteria year-round.

 “Our mission is education, not managing disasters,” Ana Yris said.
 “We had the wish to help, but we didn’t know exactly how.
 Now, we’re in a much better position to help.”

-Ana Yris is a 2018 Disaster Feedback Fellow of the Disaster Recovery Network at GlobalGiving.
+Ana Yris is a 2018 Disaster Feedback Fellow of the Disaster Recovery Team at GlobalGiving.
 Learn more about the fellowship.

 Support Ana Yris’ Mission